Wasur National Park: Conservation

 The Wasur area was first designated as a wildlife reserve in 1978 with an area of 2,100 km2.
 An extended area of 4,138 km2 was later declared a national park in 1990.
 In 2006 the park has been also recognised as a wetland of international importance under the Ramsar Convention.
 Wasur shares a common border with Tonda Wildlife Management Area (WMA), another Ramsar site in neighbouring Papua New Guinea.
 Wasur National Park has been the site of a World Wide Fund for Nature (WWF) conservation and development project since 1991.
 In 1995 a Tri-National Wetlands Program has been initiated by WWF between Wasur NP, Tonda WMA and the Australian Kakadu National Park, which led to a Memorandum of Understanding between the three government conservation agencies in 2002.

 Human habitation

-There are four groups of indigenous peoples living in the park, belonging to the tribes of Kanume, Marind, Marori Men-Gey and Yei, who rely on the area for food and their daily needs.
+There are four groups of indigenous peoples living in the park, belonging to the tribes of Kanum, Marind, Marori Men-Gey and Yei, who rely on the area for food and their daily needs.
 The total population is estimated to be 2,500 within 14 villages.
 The name of the park is derived from the Marori language in which Waisol means garden.
 These local communities consume fish, sago, sweet potato, deer, bandicoot and wallaby.
 Many aspects of their culture are disappearing although some elements such as festivals, pig feasts, dancing, weaving and traditional cooking remain.
 There are many sites of spiritual significance including sacred sites.
 The southern part of the park has large areas of ancient agricultural mounds which are of archaeological importance.